Vorarlberg in Winter

 Intangible UNESCO Cultural Heritage

-Living Customs in Vorarlberg
+Living customs in Vorarlberg

 On the first Sunday after Ash Wednesday, an ancient tradition ignites each year in many places across Vorarlberg: the traditional burning of sparks.
 This custom is intended to drive away winter and bring good luck to the people.
 Artfully stacked wooden towers are set ablaze, culminating in the explosion of the powder-filled "spark witch" at the top.